JeffreyQ/Infix-Notation-Calculator/README.md

 # Infix-Notation-Calculator

+Homework #1 for CIS 22C at De Anza College

 Implementing the Stack and Queue abstract data types to evaluate simple mathematical expressions in infix notation.

 The following lists our assumptions on the mathematical expressions entered by the user: